|

 and internal double frequency clocks used to clock the output data.

-signals on the outgoing or incoming data valid windows.
-Spread-spectrum
+signals on the outgoing or incoming data valid windows and a TCI clock generator

-PLLs can also be used to generate the system clock to lower EMI
+PLL can be used instead to generate the system clock to lower

 non-DDR applications.
 TCI's DLLs are designed to generate precise strobe